NormanBenbrahim/point_of_sale_restaurant/README.md

 I overcomplicated things by trying to get jwt authentication working from the beginning.
 I thought to myself "hey, I've done complex JWT auth stuff in Express, this should be easy"

-Well, adding `jwt_required` to my routes broke the routes, and after 3 days spent debugging I just decided to scrap it.
+Well, adding `jwt_required` to my routes broke the routes, and after 3 days spent debugging I just decided to scrap it

-However, I kept the `user` files, and if you would like to see where the authentication was working on the minimal app you can browse the files in this commit:
+However, I kept the `user` files, and if you would like to see where the authentication was working on the minimal app you can browse the files in this commit: https://github.com/NormanBenbrahim/point_of_sale_restaurant/tree/be00081993bb62ab5c9999e18fb187164e036b02

 ### Production